EU says US trade and tech consultancy will strengthen influence and set rules for 21st century | ExBulletin

 All of these areas are essential for the EU, Vestager said.

-Dombrovskis said French fury over Australia’s decision to quash a $ 40 billion submarine deal with the United States and Britain should not distract the EU from its interests long-term.
+Dombrovskis said French fury over Australia’s decision to cancel a $ 40 billion submarine deal with the United States and Britain should not distract the EU from its interests in long term.

 US Secretary of State Antony Blinken, Commerce Secretary Gina Raimondo and Trade Representative Katherine Tai will co-chair the meeting with Dombrovskis and Vestager.